 I bought this new camera body for some "incremental" improvements to a feature set over a generation older camera body.
 For some of the work I do I figured it would be of benefit.
 I also planned to sell at least one of the two bodies I already had for this sort of work.
 Let me explain a bit.
 I have two Fujifilm X-T2's, and an X-Pro2 (mostly for personal use and as a backup) that I use for certain types of work.
-Work more along the lines of event coverage and journalistic documentation shots.
-Even parts of a wedding, if I lose my mind and agree to shoot a wedding.
+Work more along the lines of sporting event coverage and journalistic documentation shots.
+Even parts of a wedding, should I temporarily lose my mind and agree to shoot a wedding.
 I also have the Fuji GFX medium format but thats a totally different animal and not part of this equation right now.
 So, right off the new X-H1 from Fujifilm replaces an X-T2.
-After having the X-H1 for over a week and taking a few dozen pictures with many lenses, I have decided to sell BOTH X-T2's.
+Now though, after having the X-H1 for over a week and taking a few dozen pictures with many lenses, I have decided to sell BOTH X-T2's.
 No, the X-H1 is not head and heels better than two cameras.
-But the camera does enough things BEYOND those perceived incremental improvements to make this possible.
+But the new camera is improved enough to make this possible.
 I can totally get by easily with one X-H1 and one X-Pro2 with the GFX on hand to do its thing where needed.

 This camera has allowed me to use my 16-55mm stabilized and is one big reason I can lose both X-T2's.
-I did have to carry two so I could have different lenses to cover a range that the 16-55 could handle but I never got a great percentage of keepers.
+I did have to carry two so I could have different lenses to cover a range that the 16-55 could handle except with it I never got a great percentage of keepers.
 I found it tough to shoot my 16-55mm on the X-T2 unless it was on a tripod.
 Now, I can shoot it handheld and the lens has become very usable.
-Ditto for a few other lenses.
+Ditto for a few other lenses (90mm anyone?).
 So I can keep my trusty and favored X-Pro2 in reserve with a nice f/1.4 or f/1.2 on it.
-I think the increased size of the X-H1 helps with holding the 16-55 too, believe it or not.
+The increased size of the X-H1 helps with holding the 16-55 too, believe it or not.
 Another less touted feature of the X-H1 is its front curtain shutter and lack of shutter shock and that is perhaps a larger help than I figured in upping my percentage of keepers.

-So what does make a wow picture?
-I'm not really sure.
-Subjective to be sure but others do see it in their subjective way.
-I see pictures I like right off, some shot by me, many shot by others.
+A wow picture.
+Subjective to be sure but others do see it in their own way too.
+I have always been wowed by pictures I like right off, some shot by me, many shot by others.
 I think its something the eye sees and the mind translates.
-Some cameras though are inherently good at producing good pictures.
+Some cameras though are inherently good at producing really good pictures.
 In my world, my D700 still ranks as a top producer of "wow" images.
 I will run across a wow image in my catalog and check the EXIF and yep, its from the D700.
 I also see wow images from my Df and D4s (they shared a sensor too).
-And I see wow images with my Fuji cameras.
+And I see wow images with my Fuji cameras, which is why I switched.
 My wow pictures are wow to me for different reasons, sometimes its lighting, color, or the story they tell via composition or a combination of things.
+But, they are always pleasing.
 This X-H1 did a wow on me and it was totally unexpected but trust me, I plan to exploit it's ability all I can!
 The experiment will continue.
 I'm sort of pumped over this.
 My X-T2's are on the block but oddly, the used market is down right now, at least for my products.
 I can't move an X-T2, Einstein flash, Profoto 600R or a handful of modifiers up for sale.
 At low prices!
 I hope I don't have to sell a kidney to recoup my X-H1 investment!